mictec-py/Learn-git-flow/README.md

     git push origin 1-hr-sum-array

 Making A pull request:
+Click on the green button reading "create pull & merge".

-NOTE: Make sure you choose your master branch as the base, and not the original repo's master.
+Make sure you choose your master branch as the base, and not the original repo's master.
+On finishing click on create pull.
+Alert your intsructor once you've created the pull request for review purposes.

 Reviewing Code: Your code will be reviewed and if it looks good, your pull request will be accepted and the merge done.